Ranjit Sinha

 In addition to his main responsibility of administering the CBI, Sinha also coordinated between different anti-corruption bureaus, the Income Tax Department, and the Central Vigilance Commission (CVC) in fighting corruption.
 When his appointment was announced, the Bharatiya Janata Party questioned the manner in which Sinha was appointed to head the Central Bureau of Investigation by the Indian National Congress-led government.

 Early life

-Sinha was born on 27 March 1953 in Jamshedpur to Madhuri and N.S.
+Sinha was born on 27 March 1953 in Jamshedpur in a Kayastha family to Madhuri and N.S.
 Sinha.
 He was one among four children with the eldest sister Sarojini Sinha married to 1968 batch Indian Revenue Service (IRS) officer P. K. Sinha.
 He trained to be a geologist receiving a Master's in Science degree in Geology from the Patna University and later received a Master's Diploma in Public Administration.He has two brothers - Anand Sinha who worked as a senior management official with Tata Steel and the youngest Anjani Sinha.
 He joined the Bihar cadre of the Indian Police Service (IPS) when he was 21 years old.